Matgend/Phylo_Imputation/README.md

 # Pipeline for the imputation of missing values in categorical traits

 This repo provides the pipeline used to generate all the simulations and imputations of the paper **"Benchmarking imputation methods for categorical biological data"**.
-Most of the pipeline was build using functions coming from the R package `TDIP`.
+Most of the pipeline was build using functions coming from the [R package TDIP](https://github.com/Matgend/TDIP).

 ## Simulation part